-Liquid by-products are treated through a joint venture arrangement between Tarac and a major local winery.
+Liquid by-products are treated through a joint venture arrangement between Tarac and a major local winery in Nuriootpa, South Australia.
 The facility, known as the North Para Environment Control (NPEC), is considered to be one of the most efficient and effective waste water treatment plants in Australia.
 Treated water is used to irrigate local vineyards and pasture, and to replace use of mains water in Tarac’s processes.

 Two separate water treatment systems are employed.

 One system treats lower strength winery waste water to a capacity of 340 Mega litres per annum and produces water for irrigation purposes.

 The second system treats higher strength liquid wastes to a capacity of 70 Mega litres per annum.
 This system incorporates an anaerobic treatment lagoon and a Reverse Osmosis purification system, providing very high quality water which is recycled for use in Tarac’s production processes, replacing water use which would otherwise have come from the main SA Water supply.